-For the past few years my clientele at the Vail Ski School has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
+For years my clientele has consisted mostly of skiers in their 60s and older, along with their kids and grandkids and spouses.
 Grandparents want to keep up with the younger folks and even teach them a thing or two.
 I help them do that.

 These over-the-hill jocks (of both genders) are fully committed to the sport and eager to be retrained so they can do it for another ten or twenty years.

-They now face a number of physical challenges: slowed reactions, weaker muscles, fragile joints.
+They now face a number of physical challenges: slowed reactions, weaker muscles, fragile joints, cataracts, inner-ear issues, numbed proprioceptors.
 To the extent possible I want them to ski smoothly, using ski shape in place of muscle to start turns, guide skis and control speed.
 A critical issue is to reduce the torque on knees, hips and lower back.
 This means we’re going to reduce the steering component and replace it very largely with edging.
 Happily, shaped skis encourage this.

-And we’re going to kill off unweighting, that ungraceful lifting of the entire body weight with each turn, in favor of lateral motions and, later, terrain unweighting.
+And we’re going to kill off up-unweighting, that ungraceful lifting of the entire body weight with each turn, in favor of energy-efficient lateral motions and, later, terrain unweighting.

-The first key exercise is the patience turn.
+Each skier is unique, and exercises to achieve efficiency must be tailored to each skier’s goals, skills and needs.
+But very often the first key exercise is the patience turn.
 Skiers need to understand that it’s unnecessary (and counterproductive) to muscle the skis into a turn.
 All that’s needed with a shaped ski is to flatten it on the snow, and the tip will seek the fall line.
 And all it takes to flatten the ski is a very small upper body motion in the direction of the new turn.
 Good skiers do this by moving the hands toward the new pole plant.
-For nervous people, this move toward the valley may produce anxiety, so I ask for a simple turn signal: point the downhill hand in the direction you’re going to turn, as you would in signalling for a turn while riding a bike.
+For nervous people, this move toward the valley may produce anxiety, so I ask for a simple turn signal: point the downhill hand in the direction you’re going to turn, as you would in signaling for a turn while riding a bike.
 This works like a charm, and this gesture will be the pole plant tomorrow.
 Point the hand and simply wait for the skis to begin turning.
 As you pass through the fall line, tip the skis a bit further onto the inside edges to complete the turn.

 You can see where this is going.
 The idea of simple lateral motions to flatten and edge the ski takes both the steering torque and the unweighting body-lift out of the equation, and saves a huge amount of muscle energy.
 It feels so easy and so natural, and because we’re not jerking the skis about, the turn quickly becomes a smooth continuous arc.
 There’s no need to pause or recover before floating into the next turn, or the next.
 It’s easy to link these turns.